Joachim Raff: Compositions

 The Lenore symphony (No. 5), famous in its time, was inspired by a ballad of the same name by Gottfried August Bürger that also inspired works by several other composers, including Maria Theresia von Paradis (1789), Henri Duparc, Franz Liszt (late 1850s, mentioned by Alan Walker in his Liszt biography vol. 2), for example.
 The world premiere recording of Lenore was made in 1970 by the London Philharmonic Orchestra conducted by Bernard Herrmann, who championed Raff's orchestral music.
 He described it as "one of the finest examples of the Romantic Programme School - it deserves a place alongside the Symphonie fantastique of Berlioz, Liszt's Faust Symphony and the Manfred Symphony of Tchaikovsky".

 Richard Strauss was a pupil of Hans von Bülow, a friend of Raff's, and it has been said that Strauss was influenced in his early works by Raff.
 For example, Raff's Symphony No. 7 In the Alps (1877) could have been an inspiration to Strauss's An Alpine Symphony (1915).
 Much of Raff's music has been said to forecast the early works of Jean Sibelius.

 Raff also composed in most other genres, including concertos, opera, chamber music and works for solo piano.
 His chamber works include five violin sonatas, a cello sonata, a piano quintet, two piano quartets, eight string quartets, a string sextet and four piano trios.
 Many of these works are now commercially recorded.
 He also wrote numerous suites, some for smaller groups (there are suites for piano solo and suites for string quartet), some for orchestra and one each for piano and orchestra and violin and orchestra.

+Hear Ossip Gabrilowitsch play Rigaudon, Op.
+204, No. 3 by Raff (Welte-Mignon recording # D296) on a 1921 Baldwin C, 6'2" Welte-Mignon Reproducing Piano.